janveverka/CMSSW_Daq_SingleMachineTest/README.md

 4. Setup the test

-    `ROOT_DIR` is a path to a directory that will contain directories and files written by the BU and FU processes.
-You can customize it.
-You should be able to write under that path and the corresponding disk should be **less than 80% used**.
+    `ROOT_DIR` is the full path of the directory that will contain futher directories, data files and meta-data files created by the BU and FU processes.
+Here, we default to `TEST_DIR` - the directory containing the configurations.
+Similarly as for `TEST_DIR`, this should generally work but you should be able to change it.
+Again, you should be able to write under that path.
+Also, the corresponding disk should be **less than 80% used**.
 These 80% are configured by the parameter `highWaterMark` of the `EvFBuildingThrottle` EDM Service in the [test/startBU_cfg.py](https://github.com/janveverka/CMSSW_Daq_SingleMachineTest/blob/master/test/startBU_cfg.py) configuration file.

     `RUN_NUMBER` is the run number used for both the BU and the FU processes.
 You can customize this too as long as you use the same for both of them.